Contrasting Levi Strauss & Co. (LEVI) & Its Competitors

 Levi Strauss & Co.
 (NYSE: LEVI) is one of 22 public companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it contrast to its competitors?
-We will compare Levi Strauss & Co. to related companies based on the strength of its profitability, institutional ownership, dividends, analyst recommendations, valuation, earnings and risk.
+We will compare Levi Strauss & Co. to related businesses based on the strength of its risk, dividends, earnings, profitability, institutional ownership, valuation and analyst recommendations.

+Levi Strauss & Co. has a beta of 1.14, meaning that its stock price is 14% more volatile than the S&P 500.
+Comparatively, Levi Strauss & Co.’s competitors have a beta of 1.00, meaning that their average stock price is 0% less volatile than the S&P 500.

+18.2% of Levi Strauss & Co. shares are owned by institutional investors.
+Comparatively, 35.3% of shares of all “Apparel, finished products from fabrics & similar materials” companies are owned by institutional investors.
+5.8% of Levi Strauss & Co. shares are owned by company insiders.
+Comparatively, 23.9% of shares of all “Apparel, finished products from fabrics & similar materials” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Analyst Recommendations

-This is a summary of current ratings and price targets for Levi Strauss & Co. and its competitors, as provided by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Levi Strauss & Co. and its competitors, as reported by MarketBeat.

 |Sell Ratings